Portable alpha strategies

 Hypothetical annual alpha generation based on approach

-Once again, we believe the structural advantage of the portable alpha strategy can translate to better returns even against top-performing managers in the category.
-During this time when investors are struggling with greater uncertainty in financial markets, portable alpha strategies can represent away for investors to increase the overall level of potential return from their core allocations.
+Once again, we believe the structural advantage of the portable alpha strategy can translate to better return potential even against top-performing managers in the category.
+During this time when investors are struggling with greater uncertainty in financial markets, portable alpha strategies can represent a way for investors to increase the overall level of potential return from their core allocations.
 Equally important, portable alpha can help preserve the diversifying role of bonds by seeking more idiosyncratic sources of return that are less correlated with credit risk.